-Reinsurance Segment Underwriting Results - Our Reinsurance segment generated \$373.6 million of underwriting income in the first six months of 2009, compared to \$303.4 million in the first six months of 2009, an increase of \$70.2 million.
+Reinsurance Segment Underwriting Results - Our Reinsurance segment generated \$373.6 million of underwriting income in the first six months of 2009, compared to \$303.4 million in the first six months of 2008, an increase of \$70.2 million.
 The increase in underwriting income was primarily due to a \$91.4 million decrease in net claims and claim expenses.
 In the first six months of 2009, our Reinsurance segment generated a net claims and claim expenses ratio of negative 5.3%, an underwriting expense ratio of 23.0% and a combined ratio of 17.7%, compared to 14.7%, 19.1% and 33.8%, respectively, in the first six months of 2008.
 Current accident year losses of \$96.9 million in the first six months of 2009 were down \$31.6 million from \$128.4 million in the first six months of 2008, principally due to a lower level of insured catastrophes occurring in the first six months of 2009.
-In the first six months of 2009 was the result of reductions in estimated ultimate losses on certain specific events within the catastrophe unit, and lower than expected claims emergence within our specialty unit, as discussed in more detail below.
+In the first six months of 2009 and 2008, we experienced favorable development on prior year reserves of \$121.1 million and \$61.2 million, respectively.
+The favorable development in the first six months of 2009 was the result of reductions in estimated ultimate losses on certain specific events within the catastrophe unit, and lower than expected claims emergence within our specialty unit, as discussed in more detail below.
 The favorable development in the first six months of 2008 was the result of lower than expected claims emergence in our catastrophe and specialty reinsurance units.

 We have entered into joint ventures and specialized quota share cessions of our book of business.
 In accordance with the joint venture and quota share agreements, we are entitled to certain profit commissions and fee income.
 We record these profit commissions and fees as a reduction in acquisition and operating expenses and, accordingly, these fees have reduced our underwriting expense ratios.
 These fees totaled \$39.2 million and \$37.4 million for the first six months of 2009 and 2008, respectively, and resulted in a corresponding decrease to the Reinsurance segment underwriting expense ratio of 8.6% and 8.2% for the first six months of 2009 and 2008, respectively.
 In addition, we are entitled to certain fee income and profit commissions from DaVinci.
-Because the results of DaVinci, and its parent, DaVinciRe, are consolidated in our results of operations, these fees and profit commissions related to these joint ventures and specialized quota share cessions within our Reinsurance segment was \$65.4 million and \$62.8 million for the first six months of 2009 and 2008, respectively.
+Because the results of DaVinci, and its parent, DaVinciRe, are consolidated in our results of operations, these fees and profit commissions are eliminated in our consolidated financial statements and are principally reflected in redeemable non-controlling interest.
+The net impact of all fees and profit commissions related to these joint ventures and specialized quota share cessions within our Reinsurance segment was \$65.4 million and \$62.8 million for the first six months of 2009 and 2008, respectively.